Lavu2002/Cross-Chain-Messaging/README.md

 A modern, responsive dashboard for **simulated cross-chain token swaps and messaging**, built using **Vue 3**, **Vite**, and **Vuetify**.

-> **“Bond, Swap, or Bridge with 4000+ tokens across all chains” — the DeFi way, beautifully presented.**
+> **"Bond, Swap, or Bridge with 4000+ tokens across all chains" — the DeFi way, beautifully presented.**

 ## 🌟 Features

 - ✅ **Cross-Chain Swap Simulation**
-  Swap tokens across chains like Ethereum Sepolia, Optimism Goerli, and others *(mocked logic)*.
+  Swap tokens across chains like Ethereum Sepolia, Optimism Goerli, and others _(mocked logic)_.

 - ✅ **Token & Network Selectors**
   Select from popular tokens like USDT, USDC, ETH, and SOL, and supported testnet chains.